KonnexionsGmbH/dcr-core/docs/application_document_language.md

 **`DCR-CORE`** supports the processing of documents in different languages.
 The supported languages must be accepted by [Pandoc](https://pandoc.org){:target="_blank"} respectively [Babel](http://mirrors.ctan.org/macros/latex/required/babel/base/babel.pdf){:target="_blank"}, [spaCy](https://spacy.io/usage/models){:target="_blank"} and [Tesseract OCR](https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html){:target="_blank"}.
-Furthermore, for each of the languages in question there must be a corresponding entry in the database table **`language`**.

 ## 2. Default Document Language